Best Flowering Herbs For the Modern Herb Garden

 Other Tips:

-- **Anise hyssop's seeds benefits from cold stratification for a few weeks, or simulating winter conditions to prime seeds for germination.
+• **Anise hyssop's seeds benefits from cold stratification for a few weeks.
 This prepares them for a spring wake up call.

 A Few Cautions and Reasons to Grow:

-- This easy flowering herb can be susceptible to root rot in poorly draining soils.
-Good soil preparation and watering habits can help control this and make hyssop much happie herb in your garden.
+• This easy flowering herb can be susceptible to root rot in poorly draining soils.
+Good soil preparation and watering habits can help control this and make hyssop a much happie herb in your garden.

 Uses: Aromatic bloomer, edible blossoms, healing petals or leaves, pollinator friendly herb, herbal for tea infusion, tincture, floral bouquet